-The 25 Best Sci-Fi Movies on Max Right Now (March 2024)
+The 20 Best Sci-Fi Movies on Max Right Now (June 2025)

-The 25 Best Sci-Fi Movies on Max Right Now (March 2024)
+The 20 Best Sci-Fi Movies on Max Right Now (June 2025)

-The first thing one notices, looking at the sci-fi genre as it exists on HBO Max, is that there’s an unusual level of genuine curation involved here.
+The first thing one notices, looking at the sci-fi movie genre as it exists on HBO Max, is that there’s an unusual level of genuine curation involved here.
 The overall scope of the service might not be quite as broad as something like Netflix, but you’re likely to have heard of far more of these films.
 That’s because unlike the catalog of Netflix, Hulu or (especially) Amazon Prime, the bulk of the selections here aren’t made up of modern, straight-to-VOD, zero-budget productions with vague, one-word titles.
 Rather, almost everything here received a wide release at some point.

 That makes for an interesting sci-fi library indeed, one that balances total schlock with acclaimed works by the likes of Steven Spielberg, Ridley Scott and Stanley Kubrick.
 There are alien classics here, and sentient robots, and plenty of action and horror crossovers as well.

 In fact, of all the major streamers, HBO Max likely has the library most focused on what you’d call older “classics,” rather than newer releases—fine with us, considering that segment tends to be less well represented.
+With that said, it would be nice if they made “sci-fi” a separate category in their UI at some point, rather than “sci-fi and fantasy.”

 You may also want to consult the following, sci-fi centric lists: